nlkitai/nlux/README.md

 ------

-`NLUX` (_for Natural Language User Experience_) is an open-source Javascript and React JS library that makes it super simple to integrate powerful large language models (LLMs) like ChatGPT into your web app or website.
+`NLUX` (_for Natural Language User Experience_) is an open-source JavaScript and React JS library that makes it super simple to integrate powerful large language models (LLMs) like ChatGPT into your web app or website.
 With just a few lines of code, you can add conversational AI capabilities and interact with your favourite LLM.